Questions and answers about new schools

 Grandfathering and grade levels at new schools

 - What options do students have to remain at their current school when new schools open?
-Students who reside within the boundaries areas of new schools, but who wish to remain at their current schools when the new schools open have the option to submit School of Choice applications to remain at their current schools.
+Students who reside within the boundary areas of new schools, but who wish to remain at their current schools when the new schools open have the option to submit School of Choice applications to remain at their current schools.
 School of Choice seats will be offered to applicants on a space-available basis in accordance with District Policy JFBA.
+Typically when new schools open, there is a policy regarding grandfathering; grandfathering decisions won’t be made until after Labor Day 2020.